Time Hotel

 Brand Position/Strategy

+A Place That Inspires.
 A place.
 Not just another hotel.
 Why give them an “ad” or any message for any hotel that does anything less?
 We were letting creative professionals do what they love to do: play and discover.
-Not just “find” a hotel for their travel needs, but “discover” a place created for creators!
-Imagine that.
-Creative professionals who lived by the energy of their playful beings.
+Not just “find” a hotel for their travel needs, but “discover” a place created for creators who lived by the energy of their playful selves.

 Creative Solution